dustinhaning/ArtistConsolidator/README.md

 This is obviously not ideal for keeping a tidy library.
 This plugin will change the album artist value for all of these to just 'Prince' so they are all consolidated into one folder.

-To install, copy the file ArtistConsolidator.py to your beetsplug folder (if you don't have one, you can create one) and add 'ArtistConsolidator' to your list of plugins in config.yaml
+To install, copy the file ArtistConsolidator.py to your beetsplug folder (if you don't have one, you can create one) and add 'ArtistConsolidator' to your list of plugins in config.yaml.
+More details on this are available here: https://beets.readthedocs.io/en/stable/dev/plugins.html

 In your config.yaml file, add the following lines.
 This example shows Prince and Jimi Hendrix, obviously you can add as many as you need.
 ```